-Members of Oxford Preparatory Academy, Inc. Board of Directors, any administrators, managers or employees, and any other committees of the school, shall comply with federal and state laws and nonprofit integrity standards regarding ethics and conflicts of interest.
+Members of Oxford Preparatory Academy, Inc. Board of Directors, any administrators, managers or employees, and any other committees of the school with decision-making authority, shall comply with federal and state laws governing public entities, specifically, Government Code, sections 54950-54963 (Chapter 9 (commencing with section 54950) of Division 2 of Title 5 of the Government Code), and nonprofit integrity standards regarding ethics and conflicts of interest.
 Oxford Preparatory Academy, Inc. will be solely responsible for the debts and obligations of Oxford Prep.